 Isoscutellarein 8-G was first detected in the liverwort species Marchantia berteroana (Markham and Porter, 1975).
 Following this initial report, Miyaichi et al. detected the flavone in the aerial parts of S. indica and S. baicalensis (Miyaichi et al., 1988a; Miyaichi et al., 1988b).
 Aside from these works, few other studies have reported isoscutellarein 8-G in Scutellaria, though several have detected its aglycone and 7-O-glycosylated forms (Karimov and Botirov, 2017).
 This rarity in detection may be a result of its low abundance relative to other glycosylated flavones in Scutellaria.
 A potential reason for this low abundance is its unique glycosylation at the 8-O position.
 Flavone 7-O glycosylation is more common in Scutellaria due to the presence of a hydroxyl group at the 7-O position in all flavones synthesized via the core flavone pathway (Fig. 1).
 On the other hand, 8-O glycosylation first requires the activity of an 8-hydroxylase to add the free hydroxyl group to which the carbohydrate will be attached.
 As the purpose of glycosylation is typically to increase the stability of the flavone for long term storage (Slámová et al., 2018), it’s possible that 8-O glycosylation provides slightly greater stability as compared to 7-O glycosylation.
 Therefore, it would be preferable to glycosylate isoscutellarein at the 8-O position, even though a free hydroxyl group is also present at the 7-O position.
 Several species may have evolved regioselective glycosyltransferase enzymes for this purpose.
 Researchers working with a glycosyltransferase from Bacillus cereus demonstrated that a single amino acid substitution could alter the primary site of quercetin glycosylation with high specificity (Chiu et al., 2016).
 Perhaps a similar mutation occurs in several Scutellaria species to allow the biosynthesis of isoscutellarein 8-G. Alternatively, it’s possible that the glycosyltransferase enzymes of these species which accumulate isoscutellarein 8-G have less strict regioselectivity, and are capable of glycosylation at both 7-G and 8-G positions.
 Quantification of isoscutellarein 7-G alongside isoscutellarein 8-G would provide valuable insight regarding these theories.
 Based on current understanding of flavone biosynthesis, we propose a possible route of isoscutellarein and isoscutellarein 8-G production from apigenin (Fig. S7).
 Further organ-specific transcriptome study is required to identify enzymes responsible for of isoscutellarein and isoscutellarein 8-G production.

 Our quantification of isoscutellarein 8-G across the seven Scutellaria species we analyzed revealed an intriguing pattern.
-Isoscutellarein 8-G was entirely absent in the species of S. leonardii, S. racemosa, and S. wrightii, all of which accumulate high concentrations of 4´-deoxyflavones such as oroxylin A and oroxyloside in their aerial parts.
+Isoscutellarein 8-G was entirely absent in the species of S. parvula, S. racemosa, and S. wrightii, all of which accumulate high concentrations of 4´-deoxyflavones such as oroxylin A and oroxyloside in their aerial parts.
 This specific example is representative of a broader pattern - species with high accumulation of 4´-deoxyflavones in their aerial parts accumulated low concentrations of 4´-hydroxyflavones.
 This substitution of 4´-hydroxyflavones with 4´-deoxyflavones potentially indicates an evolution to utilize 4´-deoxyflavones to fulfill the physiological roles which 4´-hydroxyflavones do in other species.
 Works in species outside of Scutellaria have demonstrated the anti-herbivory effects of several 4´-hydroxyflavones we quantified here (Sosa et al., 2004; Gallon et al., 2019).
 However, little is known about the physiological role that 4´-deoxyflavones play in plants.
 Further research should be devoted to exploring the role of 4´-deoxyflavones in plant growth and stress response to better understand the evolutionary advantage their biosynthesis and accumulation offers.

 References